 Do I have to maintain CPD after I am trained?

 UPCA requires its clinical members for the protection of the public and as part of being professionally accountable to demonstrate that professional development has been maintained and that clinical practice is up-to- date.
-An annual renewal reminder and form for recording CPD will be sent out to members each year.
+An annual renewal reminder and form for recording a minimum of 50 hours CPD annually will be sent out to members each year.

 What help is available for members wishing to join or renew who experience neurodiversity issues?